 - Add wpe-verification=installationNAME as a TXT record in your DNS

-This way they can remove the old domain so you can add it to the new account.
+This way, they can remove the old domain so you can add the URL to the new account.

-I hope you found this useful, if you need any help with migrating your website to WPengine, please contact me.
+I hope you found this useful; please contact me if you need any help migrating your website to WPengine.